What is Technical Writing?

 • Explaining how to use a tool/machine

-• Discussing the findings of a research
+• Discussing research findings

 • Analyzing trends and forecasting something